 3. Myxedema coma: Low serum FT4 and usually markedly elevated serum TSH levels.
 The diagnosis depends primarily on clinical manifestations, precipitating factors, and exclusion of other causes of coma.
-Clinical hallmarks include hypothermia, cardiac/respiratory dysfunction, and decreased level of consciousness.
+Clinical hallmarks include hypothermia, cardiac dysfunction, respiratory dysfunction, and decreased level of consciousness.

-Differential diagnostic algorithm for hypothyroidism: Figure 6.8-1.
-When considering the etiologies of primary hypothyroidism, look for a family history of thyroid diseases, exposure to iodine or chemical goitrogens, recent childbirth, treatment with antithyroid drugs/immunotherapy, previous thyroid surgery, 131I therapy, or neck irradiation (including treatment completed several years earlier).
+Differential diagnostic algorithm for hypothyroidism: fig. 6.7-1.
+When considering the etiologies of primary hypothyroidism, look for a family history of thyroid diseases, exposure to iodine or chemical goitrogens, recent childbirth, treatment with antithyroid drugs, immunotherapy, previous thyroid surgery, 131I therapy, or neck irradiation (including treatment completed several years earlier).

 Autoimmune hypothyroidism may be accompanied by insufficiency of other endocrine glands.
 In the case of central hypothyroidism look for coexisting adrenal insufficiency before initiating hormone replacement therapy.